andrewh7358/Pokedex-React/README.md

 A simple Pokédex in TypeScript and React.
 This project uses the [Pokémon API](https://pokeapi.co/).

-Filter and select Pokemon to view their sprites and descriptions.

-There is a newer version of this [here](https://github.com/andrewh7358/Pokedex-react).
+Select a Pokémon to view their sprite and basic information.
+You can filter names and go to a specific Pokémon id.

 <img src='./demo.gif' alt='demo' height='600px' />